As you probably know, a well-planned event or surprise is likely to go wrong especially if you put a lot of effort into it.

-1. Sign gone Wrong
+1. Sign went Wrong

 Things can go wrong even though you have the most innocent intentions.
 Here is a perfect example:

-“Driving through Southern California, I stopped at a roadside stand that sold fruit, vegetables and crafts.
+“Driving through Southern California, I stopped at a roadside stand that sold fruit, vegetables, and crafts.

 As I went to pay, I noticed the young woman behind the counter was painting a sign.